kentnek/elm-server-raspi/README.md

 4. On the Raspberry Pi, run `sudo node elm-server.js` (`sudo` is required) to start the server.

-## Built With

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
+- [elm-collage](https://github.com/timjs/elm-collage/) - Elm vector graphics library
+- [elm-web-server](https://github.com/opvasger/elm-web-server/) - An API with Node.js-bindings for Elm WebSocket/HTTP-servers
+- [elm-webpack-loader](https://github.com/elm-community/elm-webpack-loader) - Webpack loader for the Elm language